daanish27/SmartExpenseManager-py/README.md

 ## Modules Overview

 ### 1. main.py
-Purpose: Central script for user interaction and monthly checks.
+Central script for user interaction and monthly checks.

-#### Key Functions:

 main(): Runs the main expense tracker menu, checks for month updates, and calls functions based on user choice.

 ### 2. budget.py

-Purpose: Manages the budget, including setting, updating, and recording it.
+Manages the budget, including setting, updating, and recording it.

-#### Key Functions:

 set_budget(): Sets or modifies the budget based on user input.

 ### 3. expenses.py

-Purpose: Records and manages expense entries.
+   Records and manages expense entries.

-#### Key Functions:

 get_expense(): Collects details of a new expense and records it. record_purchase(recent_purchase, today, t): Saves the purchase data with timestamps.

 ### 4. categories.py

-Purpose: Allows users to manage categories for expense classification.
+Allows users to manage categories for expense classification.

-#### Key Functions:

 check_categories(): Ensures categories exist before usage. modify_categories(): Menu for adding, modifying, or deleting categories.

 ### 5. statistics.py
-Purpose: Provides statistical summaries of expenses.
+Provides statistical summaries of expenses.

-#### Key Functions:

 calculate_monthly_stats(): Aggregates and displays monthly expense data. calculate_yearly_stats(): Aggregates and displays yearly expense data.

 ### 6. archiving.py
-Purpose: Archives monthly data to yearly records.
+Archives monthly data to yearly records.

-#### Key Functions:

 archive_monthly_to_yearly(): Moves monthly records to yearly archives. monthly_update(): Prepares for a new month by resetting monthly files.

 ### 7. utils.py
-Purpose: Utility functions for file handling and reusable components.
+Utility functions for file handling and reusable components.

-#### Key Functions:

 fetch_budget(): Retrieves the most recent budget values. display_frequent_purchases(): Displays the most frequent monthly purchases by category.